 - Stop in and smell the flowers at the Yampa River Botanic Park.
 This six-acre garden is a serene, meditative oasis that also offers an education in native plants and wildlife.

 - Next stop is for breakfast at locals’ favorite Freshies, a fun and family-friendly restaurant with a relaxing outdoor patio.

 - Continue west on the Core Trail, winding along the Yampa River to Howelsen Hill.
 Watch U.S. Ski Team members training on the K-68 Nordic ski jump (yes, they even practice in the summer).

-- Take the Howler Alpine Slide down on a wild ride.
-On select summer evenings, Howelsen Hill plays host to big-name bands for the Free Summer Concert Series, easily accessible via the Core Trail.
+- On select summer evenings, Howelsen Hill plays host to big-name bands for the Free Summer Concert Series, easily accessible via the Core Trail.

 - If you take the Core Trail to 13th Street, you’ll reach the Depot Art Center, a historic train depot and home of the Steamboat Springs Arts Council.
 Check out nearby Bud Werner Memorial Library for the lively children’s section or to read a magazine on the terrace.